Education Programs

 Our presentation includes-

-- Once we have talked about the steps, we have everyone go into our "Safe Room" to practice what we just learned.
+Once we have talked about the steps of developing a Home Escape Plan, we take small groups into our "Safe Room" to practice what we just learned.

-- We then look at our two other rooms that initially looked like our safe room but these rooms experienced an actual fire and the family did not have an escape plan.
+We then look at our two other rooms that initially looked like our safe room but these rooms experienced an actual fire and the family did not have an escape plan.
 It shows the reality of a home fire.
-The first room we see a firefighter searching for a victim and the second room we see the devastation after the fire is out.
+In the first room, we see a firefighter searching for a victim, and in the second room we see the devastation after the fire is out.

 Adults and Senior Citizens